tomarra/tomarra.github.io/Readme.md

   - Restart Terminal
 - Make sure your documentation are not installed with Gems
   - `echo "gem: --no-document" >> ~/.gemrc`
-- Install Jekyll, Jekyll-Coffeescript and clone the repo
+- Install dependencies and clone the repo
-  - `gem install jekyll`
-  - `gem install jekyll-coffeescript`
+  - `bundle install`
 - From the command line run `jekyll serve` to start generate the files and start up the web server
 - Syntax
   - Pages are a mix of Markdown and HTML.
 Markdown is preferred but if special formatting is needed HTML can be used and mixed with with [Liquid](https://shopify.github.io/liquid/) formatting